How to Prepare for a College Alumni Interview

 Anything labeled “optional” is never something you have to do.
 However, we recommend you participate in an interview if it’s available to you.
 While most schools will say you won’t be at a disadvantage if you choose not to interview, participating can help reiterate why you’re an excellent candidate.
 Don’t pass up the opportunity!

-You’re Ready to Ace the Alumni Interview
+You’re Ready to Ace Your College Interview

-Participating in a college alumni interview is a typically more relaxed and conversational experience.
+Participating in a college interview is a typically more relaxed and conversational experience.
 However, you should still show professionalism, have an idea of the questions they may ask, and be ready with your own questions to ask.

 Subscribe to Our Newsletter